COBsquare/Dementia-Examiner-for-Individuals/Resources/Questions/README.txt

 5. Which month are we in?

 SPATIAL ORIENTATION
-6. Could you tell me the direction of the school using compass above?
+6. In the map you are in the apartment complex.
+Could you please tell me the location of the city hall using compass below?

 REGISTRATION
 7. Now, I will name you three objects.
 After I tell you them.
 I would like you to repeat them one by one.
 Ball, car, man.